 Choices that are marked as 'infinite' may be used in multiple locations.

 It is not possible to have drag boxes containing multiple lines.
 If you want to drag long sentences - don't.
 Give each a label and drag the label.

-All gaps are weighted identically.
+All gaps are weighted identically; in the above example each gap is worth 25% of the marks.
 Only gaps that are filled correctly gain marks.
 There is no negative marking of gaps that are filled incorrectly.